CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Experimental Evaluation

 \subsection{Datasets Details}

-We evaluate GENCAT on two datasets: the first one is the \textbf{CodeWorkout} dataset \cite{edwards2017codeworkout}, which was originally released as part of the Second CSEDM Data Challenge \cite{csedm_dc_2021}.
-This dataset consists of real-world open-ended Java code submissions collected from students in an introductory computer science course.
+The first dataset is \textbf{CodeWorkout}~\cite{edwards2017codeworkout}, which was originally released as part of the Second CSEDM Data Challenge \cite{csedm_dc_2021}.
+This dataset consists of Java code submissions collected from students in an introductory computer science course.
 Each question in the dataset is associated with a set of human-written KCs, with 18 distinct KCs in total.
 The dataset comprises 246 students and 50 programming questions.
-Following prior work \cite{shi2022code,duan2025automated}, we only analyze student first submission to each problem.
-After this filtering process, the final dataset contains 10,834 distinct student submissions in total.
+Following prior work \cite{shi2022code,duan2025automated}, we only analyze each student's first submission to each problem, since students are likely to eventually solve a problem correctly after subsequent attempts.
+After this filtering, the final dataset contains 10,834 student submissions in total.

-The second one is the \textbf{ProgFeed} dataset, which is a new dataset created by us.
-This dataset consists of real-world open-ended Python code submissions collected from students in an introductory computer science course.
+The second dataset is \textbf{ProgFeed}, which we collected ourselves.
+This dataset consists of Python code submissions collected from students in an introductory computer science course.
 Each question in the dataset is associated with a set of human-written KCs, with 10 distinct KCs in total.
-The dataset comprises 374 students, 42 programming questions, and 8724 distinct student submissions in total for the first submission.
-We emphasize that ProgFeed is private at the moment, and we are in the process of IRB review.
-We cannot guarantee that we will make it publicly available.
+The dataset comprises of 374 students, 42 programming questions, and 8,724 student submissions in total.
+Similar to CodeWorkout, we only consider each student's first submission to a problem.
+We are in the process of undergoing IRB review to make ProgFeed publicly available.